What would you like to pay for?

 The Department of Finance accepts payments for parking and camera violations issued by the City of New York.

-Easy and convenient way to pay your parking violations with cash at 7-Eleven.
+Easy and convenient way to pay your parking violations with cash at CVS and 7-Eleven.
 Go to Pay Near Me, enter the violation number and be provided a barcode.
 Print or store the barcode on your mobile device.
-Go to a participating 7-Eleven store location, have the cashier scan the barcode and pay your violation in cash.
+Go to a participating CVS or 7-Eleven store location, have the cashier scan the barcode and pay your violation in cash.